demisto/content/Packs/CheckPointDome9/Integrations/CheckPointDome9/README.md

 ### dome9-security-group-instance-attach
 ***
-Attach security Group to an AWS EC2 Instance.
+Attach the security group to an AWS EC2 instance.

 #### Base Command